by Mike Geary, aka – The Nutrition Watchdog

 Certified Nutrition Specialist, Best-Selling Author

-I don’t know about you, but my family and I really LOVE egg nog during the holiday season…it’s one of those mini-traditions to pick some up this time of year for a lot of people.
+I don’t know about you, but my family and I really LOVE egg nog during the holiday season…it’s one of those mini-traditions for a lot of people.
+Heck, I like egg nog ANY time of year, and not just during the holidays.

 However, most egg nog that you buy at the store is NOT good for you, and is loaded with excess sugar (usually corn syrup), additives, and also cheap factory-farm raised milk and cream from grain-fed animals.
 I’m going to show you in this post and recipe that it IS possible to make a truly healthy egg nog, with REAL health benefits!